 UNICEF USA Fast Fund

-The Fast Fund is a Guaranty Facility created by UNICEF USA and managed by UNICEF USA's Impact Fund for Children.
-The money that is put into the Fast Fund — contributions from individual donors, foundations, corporations and other supporters — is used to guarantee prepayment for orders placed by UNICEF with suppliers who require at least a portion of the total cost of the goods upfront.
+The Fast Fund was a Guaranty Facility created by UNICEF USA and managed by UNICEF USA's Impact Fund for Children.
+The money that was put into the Fast Fund — contributions from individual donors, foundations, corporations and other supporters — was used to guarantee prepayment for orders placed by UNICEF with suppliers who require at least a portion of the total cost of the goods upfront.

 UNICEF USA was featured in Fast Company’s Most Innovative Companies List of 2021 for its work through the Fast Fund.